I am not the type of girl that just orders a salad every time we go out.

 - Once chilled, form into small patties.
 I love using a peanut butter jar lid lined with plastic wrap to get the perfect, mess-free shape (a tip I learned from Iowa Girl Eats).
 See photo.

 - Arrange on the baking sheet and brush or spray the tops with olive oil and another pinch of black pepper and any leftover crushed walnuts (optional).
-Bake at 375 for a total of 40-45 minutes, flipping around the 20-minute mark.
+Bake for a total of 40-45 minutes, flipping around the 20-minute mark.
 Cook longer to dry them out even more and achieve more crisp, but it’s not necessary.
 For a quicker option, form into thinner patties (1/4 inch) and brown in a saucepan over medium to medium-high heat lightly coated with olive oil.
-Cook until brown on both sides - 3-4 minutes on each side.
+Cook until brown on both sides – 3-4 minutes on each side.
 However, this version doesn’t get them as well done in the middle.

 - Serve on small buns or atop mixed greens with desired toppings.